evgafanboi/NT213.P12.ANTT/README.md

    mkdir ssl
    openssl req -x509 -newkey rsa:4096 -keyout ssl/key.pem -out ssl/cert.pem -days 365 -nodes
    ```
    - Place your private key in `ssl/key.pem` and your certificate in `ssl/cert.pem`.
+Create `ssl` directory if you have not done so.

    **NOTE**: Using self-signed certificates will make the browser issue a security warning.
 Ignore anyway.
-Or get a real certificate you poor monkey.
+Or get a Let's Encrypt one.
+It's free and needs 1 line of command.
-   - Update the paths in `src/app.js` if necessary.
+   - Update the SSL paths in `src/app.js` if necessary.

 5. **HTTPS Configuration**:
    - The application now runs on HTTPS by default.
 However, it also hosts an HTTP server that redirects to HTTPS for every request.